The Process

-To ensure I can achieve the best results for your pet portrait it is important that I can work from clear images which show the unique details of your particular pet such as the fur, eyes, markings etc. If possible it is always best to send three or four images pointing out which one is most true to their colour.
-If you wish to send me some new photographs and you are not experienced in capturing pets here are a few tips I hope you will find helpful:
+I need to work from high resolution photographs which show the unique details of your pet such as the fur, eyes, markings etc. I normally like 3 or 4 images to work from pointing out which one shows the most likeness to the colour and character.
+If you wish to email me photographs for a your pet portrait and you are not experienced in photographing pets here are a few tips previous clients have found useful.

-- Photographs taken outside without flash or by a large window are the best to avoid red eye.
+- Photographs taken outside or by a large window are the best to avoid unnatural lighting and coloring of your pet.

 Below you will see a couple of examples of what sort of photograph makes a good pet portrait.
 The quality of the photographs are essential for your pet portrait as I can only paint what I see!